siid14/bet-tracker/README.md

 - **Informative Tooltips**: Helpful explanations for all metrics and charts
 - **Bet Proof Images**: View proof of bets with image modal functionality
 - **Responsible Gambling Disclaimer**: Important disclaimer banner for responsible gambling
+- **CI/CD Integration**: Automatic deployments to Vercel for production and preview environments

 ## Technologies Used